stephaneVercouillieBMID/slate/source/index.html.md

 Values |	Returned |	Description
 :-- | :-- | :--
-**iss**	| Always | Identifier of the issuer of the ID token.
+**iss**	| Always | Identifier of the issuer of the ID Token.
 **sub** |	Always | An identifier for the User, unique among all itsme® accounts and never reused.
 Use <code>sub</code> in the application as the unique-identifier key for the User.
-**aud**	| Always |	Audience of the ID token.
+**aud**	| Always |	Audience of the ID Token.
 This will contain the <code>client_id</code>.
 This is the client identifier (e.g. : PartnerCode) you received when registering your application in the [itsme® B2B portal](#Onboarding).
 **exp**	| Always |	Expiration time on or after which the ID Token MUST NOT be accepted for processing.
-**iat** |	Always	| The time the ID token was issued, represented in Unix time (integer seconds).
+**iat** |	Always	| The time the ID Token was issued, represented in Unix time (integer seconds).
 **auth_time** | Always | The time the User authentication occurred, represented in Unix time (integer seconds).
-**nonce** | If provided | String value used to associate a session with an ID token, and to mitigate replay attacks.
-The value is passed through unmodified from the Authentication request to the ID token.
+**nonce** | If provided | String value used to associate a session with an ID Token, and to mitigate replay attacks.
+The value is passed through unmodified from the Authentication request to the ID Token.
 Sufficient entropy MUST be present in the <code>nonce</code> values used to prevent attackers from guessing values.
 See <a href="http://openid.net/specs/openid-connect-core-1_0.html#NonceNotes" target="blank">the OpenID Connect Core specifications</a> for more information.
 **acr** | Always | Possible values: `tag:sixdots.be,2016-06:acr_basic` and `tag:sixdots.be,2016-06:acr_advanced`
 **amr** | Never |
 **azp** | Never |